Health and Human Development

 Faculty in Health and Human Development partner with the Montana High School Association (MHSA) in the development and implementation of a coaching certification program.
 Although MHSA awards the certification, successful completion of the coaching minor offered in the department will prepare the future coach for the profession.

-The family and consumer sciences teacher preparation program is designed for students who want to become teachers of family and consumer sciences in public or private schools.
-Upon completion of the degree, students are eligible for licensure from the State of Montana in teaching grades 5-12.
+The Family and Consumer Sciences teacher preparation program is designed for students who want to become teachers of Family and Consumer Sciences in public or private schools.
+Upon completion of the degree, students are recommended for licensure through the State of Montana in teaching grades 5-12.

 The health enhancement K-12 teacher preparation program is designed for students who want to become teachers of health enhancement (health and physical education) in public or private schools.
-Upon completion of the degree, students are eligible for licensure from the State of Montana in teaching grades K-12 with reciprocity in other states.
+Upon completion of the degree, students are recommended for licensure though the State of Montana in teaching grades K-12.

 Health Fitness Instructor and Exercise Test Technologist